upsole/toyscript/README.md

 # Toyscript
-Interpreter I built in order to learn.
+Interpreted language I built in order to learn.
-It comes with builtin support for Lists and some functional programming support.
+It comes with builtin support for lists, strings and first-class functions.

 * Running `toyscript` without any arguments will start the repl.
 It will evaluate a file if a filename is provided.
 * `build.sh` also allows for the tests to be run: `./build.sh test` will run all of them, `parser`, `lexer` or `eval` to run just